Road expansion: Limiting road expansion

 Road planning to limit the extension of existing roads in ecologically vulnerable areas or mitigation measures such as restriction of road width and the inclusion of faunal overpasses is an emerging field of conservation science.
 Aside from the environmental benefits, limiting road expansion is beneficial for social and economic factors in developing regions.
 Many roads in remote areas have uncertain socio-economic benefits and surprisingly high economic, social, and environmental risks, and a cost-benefit analysis of 33 planned 'development corridors' in sub-Saharan Africa concluded that less than one-fifth of the projects were clearly justified.
 Many road developments will be characterized by upgrades to rudimentary road networks, rather than entirely new roads.
 The Trans-Borneo Highway in Sabah, Malaysia is one example, as virtually all road developments on this route planned for 2033 will coincide with existing logging roads or two-lane access roadways.

 Project assessment

-The use of more rigorous approaches to project assessment and planning, such as cost-benefit analyses, proactive land-use planning, and strategic environmental-impact assessments are processes important for the improvement of road developments.
+The use of more rigorous approaches to project assessment and planning, such as cost-benefit analyses, proactive land-use planning, and strategic environmental-impact assessments, is important for the improvement of road developments.